Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-HDI container is a databsae inside a database (HDB),
+HDI container is a database inside a database (HDB),
 </br> this is designed to avoid problems and conflict between data operations in database objects
 </br> when multiple developers are working with same object.